AaltoSciComp/scicomp-docs/help/group-meetings.rst

 We would like to meet with each research group once a year.
 This isn't to advertise stuff to you, but to hear what you all need but can't get, so that we can help you with that.
-A group meeting consists of your group plus a few members from technical services (Science-IT, CS-IT, etc.)  which are relevant for your group, and we here from you to guide our work.
+A group meeting consists of your group plus other technical services staff (Science-IT, CS-IT, etc.) which are relevant for your group's work.
 Hopefully, we can immediately solve some of your major problems.